Baghot History, Family Crest & Coats of Arms

-tribes of Britain were the first to use the name of Baghot.
+The Anglo-Saxon tribes of Britain were the first to use the name of Baghot.
 The name had a practical origin since it came from when its initial bearer worked as a peddler who would travel buying and selling goods for profit.
 Another source claims the name was derived from the French word bagagier, or baggage-carrier.
-CITATION[CLOSE]
+A 'badger,' a hawker, was also a dealer in corn and other commodities, buying in one place to sell in another.

 Early Origins of the Baghot family